-It's time to spring ahead!
-Tomorrow night, Saturday, March 10, most responsible Americans set their clocks ahead and kiss goodbye (or goodnight) the hour we won't see again until November.
+TONIGHT, Saturday, March 7, most responsible Americans set their clocks ahead and kiss goodbye (or goodnight) to the hour we won't see again until November.

 For many of us, the adjustment of clocks will be minimal since smartphones, tablets, computers and more adjust automatically.
 However, the adjustment of our body clocks might take a bit longer, so prepare yourself for a "tired Monday!"